This blog post was edited December 5, 2025

 We’ve learned that different customers have different needs when it comes to updates.
 Some teams prefer rapid innovation, while others need more stability.
 This new model balances both by keeping monthly releases for fast adopters and introducing an ESR version for teams that need predictability.

-What is the difference between monthly innovation releases and extended support releases?
+What is the difference between monthly mainline and stable releases vs. extended support releases?

-Monthly innovation releases deliver the latest features and improvements on the first Tuesday of every month, allowing teams to iterate quickly.
+Monthly mainline and stable releases deliver the latest features and improvements on the first Tuesday of every month, allowing teams to iterate quickly.
 ESR versions, on the other hand, consolidate six months of updates into a version that receives extended support.

 Does this mean new features will only be available every six months?

-No. New features will continue to be released every month through monthly innovation releases.
+No. New features will continue to be released every month through monthly mainline and stable releases.
 ESR versions are cumulative, meaning they include all features and fixes from the previous six months of monthly releases.
+Coder still recommends that most customers utilize our monthly releases.

 How long will Coder support each ESR version?